Police appeal for help as they investigate a sex attack on a young girl in Bradford

-Detectives appeal for help as they investigate 'serious sexual assault' on victim under 16

-Detectives are appealing for information following a serious sexual assault on a girl in West Yorkshire this weekend.
+Officers investigating a serious sexual assault on a girl in West Yorkshire have arrested a male and he is currently in police custody.

 The victim, who is aged under 16, reported being approached by a man from behind, before subjecting her to a serious sexual assault.

-Note: UPDATED: Arrest made as detectives appeal for help as they investigate 'serious sexual assault' on victim under 16